FreeMasen/WiredForge.com/content/blog/llvm_ir.md

 first is an alternative version of the `br` instruction which just takes 1 argument that is a label which will unconditionally jump to the provided basic block.
 The second is the `add` instruction which adds two integers together.
-The third is a `phi` (pronounced fee) instruction which is super weird but allows us to assign a variable based on which basic block we've just jump _from_.
-Before we dig into the why, let's see what the code looks like.
+The third is a `phi` (pronounced fee) instruction which is super weird but allows us to assign a variable based on which basic block we've just jumped _from_.
+Before we dig into the why, let's see what the code looks like

 ```llvm
 define i32 @main() {